-Subhas Chandra Bose: Birth Anniversary, Achievements and Contributions
+Netaji Subhas Chandra Bose: Birth, Death Anniversary, Achievements, Contributions and More

 Subhas Chandra Bose is considered the most influential freedom fighter with extraordinary leadership skills and a charismatic orator.
 His famous slogans are 'tum mujhe khoon do, main tumhe aazadi dunga', 'Jai Hind', and 'Delhi Chalo'.
 He formed Azad Hind Fauj and made several contributions to India's freedom struggle.
 He is known for his militant approach that he used to gain independence and for his socialist policies.